 The stress modification factor shown for the loaded bottom flange in Table 6.6 for CL-179 (0.45) is much less than the other bridges shown in the table.
 The large difference is most likely due to CL-179 having an "unknown" geometry.
 As can be seen in the bridge drawings found in Appendix B, the stringers and exterior girders were constructed of a rolled steel plate.
 There was also an asphalt deck surface on the bridge.
 The combination of these two components made parts of the RRFC inaccessible to inspection and thus making it a structure of "unknown" geometry.
 The difference could also be due to some transverse load distribution through plate action due to the rolled steel plate.
-Even though this bridge displayed a different value for the stress modification factor of 0.75 would simply result in a more conservative stress result.
+Even though this bridge displayed a different value for the stress modification factor than other bridges, it was not justified to use a different factor for only this bridge.
+Using a stress modification factor of 0.75 would simply result in a more conservative stress result.